 Motorcycles over time begin making noises and this is a common occurrence.
-Whether you’re on vacation in the outer banks, or simply at home – always pay attention to the noises your motorbike makes!
+Always pay attention to the noises your motorbike makes!

 The noise can be associated with a variety of reasons and learning how to diagnose them is integral to maintaining the health of your vehicle.
 Instead of taking your bike to the garage each time you hear something, it is always better to first learn how to troubleshoot specific noises so you can fix the issue yourself.